 I picked up James’s scooter and gave his helmet a knock-knock.

 It had only been a couple of days since I’d seen them, but it seemed like a long time.
 I’d been with them all their lives, staying home, taking care of them.
 Before Elliot was born, I was an adjunct professor, teaching creative writing classes at a couple of local universities.
-When Hadley got pregnant, we decided that I’d quit teaching.
+When my wife got pregnant, we decided that I’d quit teaching.
 I wasn’t making a lot of money, and nannies were expensive.
 Besides, wasn’t raising them more important than teaching budding writers what little I knew about point-of-view?

-‘Are Steve and them here?’
-Hadley said.
+‘Are Steve and them here?’ she said.

 ‘Yeah,’ I said, ‘they got in yesterday.’
 I tried to smile and then looked away.
 I had trouble looking at her.